 If a concussion is suspected, the doctor will perform a complete examination.
 The doctor may ask some questions that seem silly, like "what is your name?" or "where are you?" or "what day of the week is it?" or even "who is the current president of the United States?" — but these questions are important because they check someone's memory and ability to concentrate.

-The doctor will also examine a person who may have a concussion by looking into the eyes and checking reflexes and balance.
+The doctor will examine someone who may have a concussion by looking into the eyes and also checking reflexes and balance.
 Sometimes the person who had the injury may even be asked to do an activity such as moving around or running in place for a few minutes to see how well the brain functions after a physical workout.

-A CAT scan (a special three-dimensional brain X-ray) is sometimes ordered to make sure there is no bleeding or bruising inside someone's head after a concussion, especially if the person lost consciousness or is feeling very sick in the emergency department.
+A CAT scan (a special three-dimensional brain X-ray) is sometimes ordered to make sure there is no bleeding or bruising inside someone's head after a head injury, especially if the person lost consciousness or is feeling very sick in the emergency department.

 When a kid is released from the hospital soon after a concussion, the doctor will give the parent a list of instructions to follow.
 Parents may be asked to wake the child once or twice during the night to check on how he or she is doing.